Medical tests and procedures

 Routine medical tests and procedures will be carried out shortly before or after the death of a donor to ensure that transplantation is likely to be safe, successful and a suitable match for somebody on the transplant waiting list.

 The following tests and procedures are carried out in a hospital intensive care unit, by highly skilled health professionals in NHS Scotland with the greatest care and respect, as is the case for any medical procedure.

 These tests and procedures, and the information they provide for diagnostic purposes, have been carried out in the UK to facilitate donation and transplantation since 2003.
 Without these taking place, donation won’t be able to proceed.

 - If a person registers to be a donor, they will be authorising these procedures to be carried out

-- If a person hasn’t registered an opt out decision and donation is deemed, it will be assumed that the person is willing for these routine procedures and tests to be carried out
+- If a person hasn’t registered an opt out decision and are deemed to have authorised donation, it will be assumed that the person is willing for these routine procedures and tests to be carried out

 Specialist nurses will always speak to family and friends to check that a person who may become a donor would not have been unwilling for these procedures and tests to happen.

 Taking of samples such as:

 These procedures are carried out to provide health professionals with diagnostic information relating to the presence of infection or disease that might prevent transplantation taking place.

 Radiological imaging such as: